code4fukui/meganehack/readme.md

-# meganehack
+# meganehack logo branch

-website for megane hackathon
+logo and ideas for megane hackathon